-- 3) Go to Carriers WhosResponding-BACKUP Advanced - 4) Specify the following:
+3) Go to Carriers - WhosResponding-BACKUP - Advanced

 Select the 'Deliver through outgoing mail server' option and enter your SMTP server address in the 'Relay Server' field.

 For example, if you use Office365, you would use smtp.office365.com as the relay server address.